-- When subdivision of land is required, the layout of proposed blocks, lots, streets, easements, alleys, and trails, if any, consistent with this ordinance and other city ordinances and plans; - 4) the location of all physical improvements, both existing and proposed, including but not limited to buildings, sidewalks, driveways, parking, landscaping, open space, etc. - 5) All proposed uses on the property and/or buildings. - 6) Street designation along all public frontages of the property and compliance with the building form and development standards for the specific Character District the property is located in. - Screening, landscaping, and private open space provision as required by this Article. - 8) Site plans, building plans, architectural elevations and renderings of proposed building(s) including demonstration of compliance with Building Design Standards. - Any other information that may be reasonably necessary to review and determine whether the proposed development complies with Article 21. - d.
-Downtown Development Coordination Committee (DDCC).
-A Downtown Development Coordination Committee shall be established to provide a coordinated and centralized technical review process to ensure compliance with all applicable regulations including Article 21.
-In addition to the Downtown Design Administrator, the committee shall include representation from: - i.
-City Engineer - ii.
-Zoning Administrator - iii.
-Building Division of the OMPC - iv.
-Executive Director for Downtown Development - v.
-Community Development - vi.
-Fire/Police - vii.
-Any other agency as required by the project e.
-Role of the DDCC.
-The Downtown Design Administrator shall convene a meeting of the DDCC within three (3) weeks of a complete application for Certificate of Appropriateness with any associated site plan for all development within the Downtown Overlay District.
-Minor modifications to building facades or applications for a sign permit may be exempt from this requirement.
+- 3) When subdivision of land is required, the layout of proposed blocks, lots, streets, easements, alleys, and trails, if any, consistent with this ordinance and other city ordinances and plans. - 4) The location of all physical improvements, both existing and proposed, including but not limited to buildings, sidewalks, driveways, parking, landscaping, open space, etc. - 5) All proposed uses on the property and/or buildings. - 6) Street designation along all public frontages of the property and compliance with the building form and development standards for the specific Character District the property is located in. - Screening, landscaping, and private open space provision as required by this Article. - Site plans, building plans, architectural elevations and renderings of proposed building(s) including demonstration of compliance with Building Design Standards. - Any other information that may be reasonably necessary to review and determine whether the proposed development complies with Article 21. - d.
+COA Approvals.
+All COA applications that meet the standards for development in Article 21 and other applicable development standards may be approved administratively by the Zoning Administrator based on review recommendation of the Downtown Design Administrator.
+Approval of the COA does not constitute approval of a building permit for construction.
+An applicant may submit plans for building permit approval concurrently with the COA application.
+However, no building permit application may be approved prior to COA approval. - e.
+Demolitions.
+All applications for demolition of buildings or portions of buildings within the Downtown Overlay District (except buildings within the Historic Core or historic buildings within the Downtown Overlay District which shall be governed by Article 21.81(g)) shall require the approval of a Certificate of Appropriateness prior to issuance of a demolition permit by the City.
+In reviewing a Certificate of Appropriateness for a demolition, the following shall be considered: